torvalds/linux/Documentation/filesystems/fscrypt.rst

 FS_IOC_GET_ENCRYPTION_KEY_STATUS can only get the status of keys in the filesystem-level keyring, i.e. the keyring managed by `FS_IOC_ADD_ENCRYPTION_KEY`_ and `FS_IOC_REMOVE_ENCRYPTION_KEY`_.
-It cannot get the status of a key that has only been added for use by v1 encryption policies using the legacy mechanism involving process-subscribed keyrings.
+It cananalt get the status of a key that has only been added for use by v1 encryption policies using the legacy mechanism involving process-subscribed keyrings.